'They run towards harm'; Louisiana dedicates new monument to National Guard members

 "I'm just lost for words, because every time we have a ceremony, it opens up a wound you thought was closed, but today, this is a good opening and new beginning," Godbolt said.

-The ceremony included flyovers by four F-16 fighter jets, and three Blackhawk helicopters.
+The ceremony included flyovers by four F-15 fighter jets, and three Blackhawk helicopters.

 By the end of the year, about 500 Louisiana National Guard troops will be serving in active duty at various locations around the world.